 Baltimore's small businesses don't just create jobs — every $100 spent at a local Baltimore business keeps $48 circulating in our local economy.
 At a national chain?
 Less than $14 stays here.
 Independent businesses are the tax base, the community anchors, and the soul of neighborhoods across this city — from Fells Point to Hampden, Federal Hill to Waverly.
 And right now, they have almost no legal protection against a landlord who decides to push them out.
+There are many reasons small businesses struggle and storefronts go dark.
+But the absence of basic legal protections for commercial tenants is a massive piece of the puzzle — and it's one Baltimore City Council can actually fix.

 "There is more money to be made keeping a Baltimore storefront dark than renting it to a small business.
 That is a broken system, and it is hollowing out our neighborhoods block by block."